 In some courses you are required to work in groups for assessment, with all learners contributing.
 Your contribution must be written by you alone, unless you are explicitly instructed to write as a group and all submit the same work for certain sections.

 Make sure you follow the instructions for the assessment carefully for group assessments.

 Using a proofreader

-Proofreading is the final stage of writing your assessment.
-It means reading through your work after you have completed it to identify errors in format, style, grammar and spelling before you submit it.
-If you use someone else to proofread your assessment, it is important that they do not give guidance on the content of your assessment.
+Proofreading is when you or someone else reads through your assessment before you submit it for marking to check for errors in format, style, grammar and spelling.
+If you use someone else to proofread your assessment, it is important that they do not give you guidance on the content of your assessment.

 They can only comment on the format, style, grammar, and spelling